Scroll

 Charging power

-Single-phase 2.3 to 7.2 kW dynamically controlled depending on connected load, number of connected vehicles and control parameters
+Single-phase 2.3 – 7.2kW dynamically controlled depending on connected load, number of connected vehicles and control parameters

-Fault current protection and DC current fault detection (charging cabinet)
+Residual current device and DC fault detection (charging cabinet)

 Protection class